ye-olde-jack/NFG/Secrets/S8 Notes (Done).md

 			10 - **Thalia:** Saint Tarna was no Paladin, no traditional Flamekeeper.
 She began her career into learning faith as a woman roaring against an unfair world with a sword in her hand.
 		**NPCs:**
 		**World:**
-			11 - The names of the Arcadian Council are ==(Yohan)== Eoghan Ghostweaver, Cyrilia Verdenta, and Neldor Willoweep.
+			11 - The names of the Arcadian Council are ==(Yohan)== Eoghan Ghostweaver, Cyrillia Verdenta, and Neldor Willoweep.
 		**City:**
 - **Old Secrets:**
 		1. ~~Amiri's plane has some fuel with some Delerium in it.~~ ==Party used Osmosis to learn this one.==